-&lt;sup>38 Turner, A., Willets, J., Fane, S., Giurco, D., Chong, J., Kazaglis, A., and White S., 2010.
+&lt;sup>45 Turner, A., Willets, J., Fane, S., Giurco, D., Chong, J., Kazaglis, A., and White S., 2010.
 Guide to Demand Management and Integrated Resource Planning.
 Prepared by the Institute for Sustainable Futures, University of Technology Sydney for the National Water Commission and the Water Services Association of Australia, Inc.

-A longitudinal data based approach would enable panel data-based analysis as adopted by Sydney Water, which recognises the likelihood of price elasticity being dependent on home ownership status of the occupants, the impact of property size and household income on water demand, household habit formation and a host of other factors.
+In the Draft Report, the Authority noted a longitudinal data-based approach would enable panel data-based analysis as adopted by Sydney Water.
+This approach recognises the likelihood of price elasticity being dependent on home ownership status of the occupants, the impact of property size and household income on water demand, household habit formation and a host of other factors.
 Alternatively, end-use modelling appears to be particularly suited where entities are implementing demand management options and want to assess their impact.
 Econometric analysis can also inform an evaluation of scarcity pricing.

 Given the uncertainty and lack of data at this point in time, it would seem appropriate to develop and compare different approaches to demand forecasting in SEQ.
-The Authority will further consider the most appropriate way forward for its Final Report.

-For 2012-13, the Authority considers that Unitywater's demand forecasting methodology adopted for pricing purposes can be considered to be appropriate to the purpose of the forecast and the availability of current information, although non-residential water use should be based on connections rather than EP.
+For 2012-13, the Authority considered that Unitywater's demand forecasting methodology adopted for pricing purposes can be considered to be appropriate to the purpose of the forecast and the availability of current information, although non-residential water use should be based on connections rather than EP.